 Sometimes in life, it’s better late than never to do the right thing.
 The Philadelphia 76ers finally figured that out, but it’s just unfortunate Naismith Memorial Basketball Hall of Famer Moses Malone isn’t alive to see it.

-In a ceremony that should have happened at least a decade ago, the Sixers announced they will retire the late Moses Malone’s No. 2 jersey in a special halftime ceremony on February 8 when Philly hosts the Denver Nuggets at the Wells Fargo Center.
+In a ceremony that should have happened at least a decade ago, the Sixers announced back in January they will retire the late Moses Malone’s No. 2 jersey in a special halftime ceremony on February 8 when Philly hosts the Denver Nuggets at the Wells Fargo Center.
 It’s a shame it look so long to honor one of the greatest players in NBA history, but at least it’s happening.

 Not only will the “Chairman of the Boards” have his jersey hung with other greats to don the Sixers uniform, the team will also unveil a Malone sculpture on “76ers Legends Walk” at the Philadelphia 76ers Training Complex in Camden, New Jersey, which is a fitting tribute to the 12-time NBA All-Star and three-time NBA Most Valuable Player.